burstack/skyfarms/README.md

 ## Tests

-> Testing and Debugging has to be done on your local branch before push, to your added branch at the GIT repository
+> Testing and Debugging has to be done on your local branch before push, to developer branch at the GIT repository

 ## Deployment